shunlishang/dynamic_network_architectures/README.md

-# Dynamic Network Architectures
+# U-ZENN: U-Shape Zentropy-Enhanced Neural Network

-This repository contains several ResNet, U-Net and VGG architectures in pytorch that can be dynamically adapted to a varying number of image dimensions (1D, 2D or 3D) and the number of input channels.
+U-ZENN is based on several ResNet, U-Net and VGG architectures in pytorch that can be dynamically adapted to a varying number of image dimensions (1D, 2D or 3D) and the number of input channels.

-## Available models
+## Available models (Original dynamic_network_architectures)
 ### ResNet
 We implement the standard [ResNetD](https://arxiv.org/pdf/1812.01187.pdf) 18, 34, 50 and 152.
 For ResNets 50 and 152 also bottleneck implementations are available.
 Moreover, adapted versions that are better suited for smaller image sizes such as CIFAR can be used.